software Focus on…

 However, the creative vision of human photographers is still in high demand, and it’s unlikely that AI will be able to replace human photographers in the near future.

-A single word or prompt, can change the direction of your AI rendering.
+A single word within a prompt, can change the direction of your AI rendering.
 An AI prompt is a set of instructions or a question given to an artificial intelligence system, asking it to perform a specific task or generate a certain type of output.

 The prompt can be in the form of text, speech, or images, and it serves as a way to communicate with the AI and guide its actions.